How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

-Overall, analysts' reactions to raised suggestions show that suggestions from all categories were helpful, with slight variation among categories (Fig. \ref{fig:suggestion_reactions}).
-However, analysts found the assistance to be unhelpful in certain situations (Sec.~\ref{sec:results_who} and Sec.~\ref{sec:results_when}).
-Triangulating their ratings with interview data revealed subtleties in analyst-assistant interaction dynamics (Fig. \ref{fig:results}).
-Below, we describe the helpfulness of suggestions, the suggestions' impact on analysts, and analysts' overall experience using a "who, what, when, why, and how" framework to organize our findings.
-In particular, we describe observations that relate to the analyst's background (Who, Sec. \ref{sec:results_who}; Fig. \ref{fig:results}G), the suggestion content (What, Sec. \ref{sec:results_what}; Fig. \ref{fig:results}E), the timing of suggestions (When, Sec. \ref{sec:results_when}; Fig. \ref{fig:results}E), reasons to use a data analysis assistant (Why, Sec. \ref{sec:results_why}), and analyst vs. assistant initiative (How, Sec. \ref{sec:results_how}; Fig. \ref{fig:results}A).
-Though analysts expressed preferences for "where" the assistant should be placed on the UI, these preferences did not impact their overall workflow; we include our observations for the assistant's location in the appendix.
+Overall, analysts generally saw suggestions from all categories as helpful (Fig. \ref{fig:suggestion_reactions}), some situations excepted (Secs.~\ref{sec:results_who} and ~\ref{sec:results_when}).
+Triangulating their ratings with interview data revealed subtleties in analyst-assistant interaction dynamics, which we summarize in Fig. \ref{fig:results}.
+Here, we consider suggestion helpfulness, their analysis impact, and the overall experience using a "\emph{Who, What, When, Why, and How}" framework to organize our findings.
+While analysts expressed preferences for ``\emph{where}'' the assistant should be placed on the UI, these preferences did not fundamentally impact their overall workflow, and so we include our observation to this effect in the appendix.

-\subsection{Who -- Analyst Background}
+\subsection{\emph{Who}---Analyst Background}

 Our study revealed many aspects of an analyst's background that influenced their perception of suggestions and overall experience.
-In this section, we discuss their analysis plan (Sec. \ref{sec:results_who_analysisplan}), statistical and domain backgrounds (Sec. \ref{sec:results_who_expertise}), and prior experiences with and curiosity about AI-based assistants (Sec. \ref{sec:results_who_curiosity}).
+Here, we discuss their analysis plan (Sec. \ref{sec:results_who_analysisplan}), statistical and domain backgrounds (Sec. \ref{sec:results_who_expertise}), and prior experiences with and curiosity about AI-based assistants (Sec. \ref{sec:results_who_curiosity}).